 Photo from The Danna Langkawi

-7. Vivanta by Taj – For an island off an island stay
+7. Vivanta by Taj – Langkawi’s only island resort

 Photo from Vivanta

 Vivanta by Taj is located on Rebak Island, a small private island off the main Langkawi Island and only accessible by boat.
-This means that it is truly removed from the rest but it is also easily connected to Pantai Cenang, from where the boats depart every hour for a short ride.
-The hotel is right under the flight path of the planes landing at Langkawi Airport so if that bothers you, this may not be for you.
-I love watching planes land and imagine the stories they hold.
+This means that this is the only hotel in Langkawi that sits on a private island.
+It is truly removed from the rest but it is also easily connected to Pantai Cenang, from where the boats depart every hour for a short ride.

 The rooms at the Vivanta are rattan chic, the beach is cozy and the feeling is that of total seclusion.

-8. The Andaman – For an affordable family getaway
+8. The Andaman – Best hotel in Langkawi for a family getaway

 The Andaman is located between the rainforest and the sea of the Datai Bay, named 9th Best Beach in the World by National Geographic in 2011.
 The hotel was renovated in 2014 and reopened with a range of rooms including an impressive Presidential Suite and some pool and jacuzzi suites.
 Its location by the rainforest allows for rainforest walks offered free of charge and for the resident monkeys to do the needful.
 The hotel participates in coral conservation through its nursery which guests can visit and participate in.
 The golf course is also very near.